ElmoDFGD/ElmoRim/README.md

 ## FAQ

 #### Q: I can't level up, what do I do?
-A: You have Sleep to level up enabled, go sleep in a bed or disable it through Survival Control Panel.
+A: You have Sleep to level up enabled, go sleep in a bed or disable it through Survival Control Panel in the MCM.

 #### Q: How do I start the main questline?
 A: If you have chosen to be Dragonborn in the Skyrim Unbound MCM settings, then upon killing your first dragon, you will be summoned by the Greybeards.
 If you have chosen to not be the Dragonborn, then you can not proceed with the main questline.